You’re going for the food, wine, bridges, art and easy access to the rest of Tuscany.

 Book ahead Museums and galleries are one of the main attractions in Florence, which means that there are often very, very long lines to get inside.
 Save yourself time and book tickets ahead through your hotel or directly.
 You will still have to wait in a line to pick them up but it will be about 10 to 15 minutes versus 45 to an hour.

-Best time to visit March and April are idea as it’s not as hot or crowded as the summer months.
-Early fall does have a special feeling to it though.
+Best time to visit March through May or September and October are ideal months as it’s not as hot or crowded as the summer months.
+Some say there is a charm to the city in the winter months when it’s as close to empty as it gets.

 eats & drinks

 i due Fratellini This sandwich (panini) stand tucked away on a side street near the Duomo is great for a quick bite and is surprisingly less tourist-filled than one would think given its location.
-The panino is not actually the best we have ever had, but the experience is truly memorable.
+The panino is not actually the best you will ever have, but the experience is truly memorable.
 There is something about standing on the side of the street, drinking a glass of wine and munching on a sandwich that feels fantastic.

 Sostanza The butter chicken is the thing to get, and it is better for brunch than dinner.
 It does seems to be the restaurant on every list, but that’s for good reason.
 A reservation is ideal, but the Sunday brunch/lunch idea is the best way to go.

 Gusta Pizza This is very casual pizza place in Santo Spirito if you are looking for something quick, easy or to go.
-We loved grabbing a pie and a bottle of wine and then sitting by the river (see below).
+Grab a pie and a bottle of wine and head to the river to enjoy them (see note below).
 It’s not going to be mind-blowing pizza, but it’s a good, local spot, if you want something casual.

 da Nerbone in the Mercato Centrale Located inside the market, this sandwich shop typically has a line around the corner during lunch time.
 Go hungry.
 (Also explore the market.)